 Frequently Asked Questions

 Rhubarb is an extremely tart vegetable that’s treated like a fruit.
 This is why it typically is cooked with plenty of sugar and paired with sweet fruit like bananas, raspberries, strawberries, and apples.

 Yes, they contain high levels of oxalic acid which can cause renal failure if large amounts are ingested.

 Rhubarb is best harvested in spring and early summer.
 As summer progresses, the stalks get woody and won’t taste nearly as good as the younger, more tender stalks.

-Yes, most quick breads freeze well.
-Make sure your loaf is well wrapped in plastic wrap and for extra protection, you can place the wrapped bread in a freezer safe Ziploc bag.
+Yes, most quick bread freezes well.
+Make sure your loaf is well wrapped in plastic wrap and for extra protection, you can place the wrapped bread in a freezer-safe Ziploc bag.
 It will keep well for up to 3 months.

 - The Best Blueberry Bread from Julie Blanner

 - Sour Cream Pear Bread

 - Peach Soda Bread

 - Brown Sugar Apple Bread